 Pottroff & Karlin, LLC Top Five Verdicts

 In Chase v.
-BNSF Railway, Pottroff & Karlin, LLC obtained a jury verdict of $24,000,000.00 for four young adults who were killed in a railroad crossing collision in Anoka, Minnesota in June 2008.
+BNSF Railway, Pottroff & Karlin, LLC obtained a jury verdict of $24,000,000.00 for four young adults who were killed in a railroad crossing collision in Anoka, Minnesota.
 On top of the verdict, the judge imposed an additional sanction against BNSF in excess of $4,000,000.00 for its mishandling, destruction, lying, and covering up of evidence.

 In Barber v.
 Union Pacific Railroad, Pottroff & Karlin, LLC obtained a jury verdict in excess of $30,000,000.00 for a passenger severely injured in a railroad crossing collision.
 The verdict included $5.1 million in compensatory damages and $25 million in punitive damages.
 This was by far the largest punitive damages award ever given in a railroad crossing accident case.

 In Morris v.
 Union Pacific Railroad, Pottroff & Karlin, LLC represented a tow truck driver who was injured by a moving train while towing another vehicle off the railroad tracks.
 The jury awarded a verdict of $8,000,000.00 in compensatory damages.

 In Alcorn v.
 Union Pacific Railroad and Amtrak, the jury awarded a $160,400,000.00 verdict for a passenger who was seriously injured at a crossing that did not have any lights and gates.
 The jury awarded $40.4 million is actual damages and $120 million in punitive.
 The verdict was later reduced on appeal.

 In Stark v.
-Kansas Southwestern Railroad, Pottroff & Karlin, LLC, obtained a jury verdict in excess of $10,000,000.00 on behalf of a twenty-five year-old client who was injured in a railroad crossing collision in 1997.
+Kansas Southwestern Railroad, Pottroff & Karlin, LLC, obtained a jury verdict in excess of $10,000,000.00 on behalf of a twenty-five year-old client who was injured in a railroad crossing collision.
 The jury found the railroad 99% at fault and the plaintiff 1%.